Simecekk/BonTon-contracts/README.md

 Shelbot was build during Hack-a-Ton event in Prague.

-Contracts are written in FunC and tests in typescript
+Contracts are written in FunC and tested with typescript

 as a based template we have used: https://github.com/ton-defi-org/tonstarter-contracts